Elizabeth Marmur: Early life

+Career

 Marmur's biggest role was in Peep Show as Toni, the neighbour to main characters Mark Corrigan and Jeremy Usborne.
 She appeared in the first two series from 2003 to 2004.
 She stopped acting in 2009 and became a qualified speech and language therapist.

-Marmur, who had painted as a young adult, began painting again during Lockdown in 2020.
-Since then, she has painted full time and in September 2024, held her first solo art exhibition.
+Marmur, who had painted as a young adult, began painting again during lockdown in 2020.
+Since then, she has painted full time, and in September 2024 she held her first solo art exhibition.